High Chance For A Few 'Forecast Surprises' With Incoming Storm

 Convection will produce a wide variety of snow totals over very short distances.
 If you end up under a convective snow shower you can pile up several inches of heavy, wet snow in a short time.
 Meanwhile, just down the road, it could be a mere flurry.

-There are some indications that this storm could dig a little deeper over the Four Corners.
+There are some indications that this storm could dig a little deeper over the Four Corners Friday night.
 If that happens…

 Isn’t Colorado’s weather exciting?!?